gryzli133/RollerShutterSplit/README.md

 v27:
   - new logic for counting the position
   - new feature Toggle Button (UP/STOP/DOWN/STOP/UP/...)
       - you can choose UP and DOWN buttons or Toggle button -> or if needed all of them ;-)
-  - if you don't need a button then use MP_PIN_NONE instead
+      - if you don't need a button then use MP_PIN_NONE instead v27.2:

-v27.2:
   - issue with timers longer than 32s is now solved.
-The bilnds can now run up to 255s in each direction.
+The bilnds can now run up to 255s in each direction. v27.3:

- v27.3:
   - issue with no calibration in direction DOWN is now solved.
-The bilnds will calibrate now in each direction.
+The bilnds will calibrate now in each direction. v28.0:
+  - new logic for Send() according to new Home Assistant MySensors implementation

 To Use the code:
 - download newest .ino file and all other files to one folder - same name as newest .ino file